-Germany at its finest; offering a unique blend of conspicuous consumption and beer-drinking bonhomie, Düsseldorf combines world-class shopping and cultural attractions with the down-to-earth charms of the Rhineland.
+A short journey to the west is Germany at its finest.
+Offering a unique blend of conspicuous consumption and beer-drinking bonhomie, Düsseldorf combines world-class shopping and cultural attractions with the down-to-earth charms of the Rhineland.
 The city has a thriving economy, a relatively low unemployment rate, excellent infrastructure and friendly people.
 The capital of the state, this city of about 600,000 doubles as Germany’s fashion capital, as well as playing host to major corporations and first-rate trade fairs.
 Cosmopolitan, fun loving and unabashedly chic, Düsseldorf delivers big city life on a human scale.

-A big city feeling can be found further along the river Rhine to the south.
-Cologne is Germany’s fourth largest city after Berlin, Hamburg and Munich and just forty kilometres away from Düsseldorf.
-Its most famous landmark is without doubt the Cathedral, which houses the relicts of the Three Magi and became a World Heritage site in 1996.
+A large and highly friendly city can be found further along the river Rhine to the south.
+Cologne (Köln) is Germany’s fourth largest city after Berlin, Hamburg and Munich and it is hard to find a place where people smile more than here.
+Located just forty kilometres away from Düsseldorf it is not far to travel from anywhere in the Ruhr, its most famous landmark is without doubt the Cathedral.
+The massive construction houses the relics of the Three Magi and became a Unesco World Heritage site in 1996.
 Other sights are the twelve Romanesque churches, the Roman-Germanic Museum and the Chocolate Museum.
 Its great nightlife and tolerant attitudes are good reasons to drop by.